Research

 Criminology & Criminal Law

 My crime and criminal law research spans several categories and topics.
 Recently, I have focused extensively on the racial implications of the felony murder rule.
-This emphasis spans my scholarship, my computational law consulting, and has culminated in 2 in-progress amicus briefs.
-My first article in this space is forthcoming in the peer reviewed forum of the Mississippi Law Review.
+This emphasis spans my scholarship, my computational law consulting, and has culminated in 2 amicus briefs.
+My first article in this space is published in the peer reviewed forum of the Mississippi Law Review and a second is forthcoming with the Northwestern Law Review.

 A second component of my criminal law work focuses on felony case processing.
 After two studies focused on case processing in Illinois’ Cook County Courts, I have won a fellowship with the Criminal Justice Administrative Records System to study case processing at the national level.